NicholasJonesCode/composers-project-dashboard/README.md

 * possibly AngularJS
 * Spring Security / Basic Encryption
 * JPA Querying
-* Continued and extended learning of the technolgies I already learned in LC101
+* Continued and extended learning of the technologies I already learned in LC101